This guide is for scholars, researchers, historians, students, genealogists and anyone with an interest in Chinese topics.

 Chew Chong (1827[44?]–1920) arrived in Otago around 1867 and lived in New Plymouth in 1870.
 He opened stores in several towns and was an entrepreneur who helped establish the dairy industry in the Taranaki Region.

-- Website search — Results for 'Chew Chong'
+- National Library website search — Results for 'Chew Chong'